SimplyWine/bookkeep-api/source/index.html.md

-label | should follow this format `{2 char country code}-{2 char province/state code}-{Name Here}-{rate as percentage to 5 digits}` where the first 2 characters are the country code, the next 2 are a province code and the next is the name from the source system and finally the rate as a percentage. amount | the actual amount from the source system grouped by the label above. taxablesales | calculated as `amount  / rate` and should be rounded to 2 digits.
+label | should follow this format `{2 char country code}-{2 char province/state code}-{Name Here}-{rate as percentage to 5 digits}` where the first 2 characters are the country code, the next 2 are a province code and the next is the name from the source system and finally the rate as a percentage. amount | the actual amount from the source system grouped by the label above. taxablesales | calculated as `amount  / rate` and should be rounded to 2 digits. state | if a state or province code is available add that field country | if a country code is available add that field